 You can narrow data used in the reports by using the filters at the top of each view.
 Refer to Filter data for more information about available filters.

-Collection and Sentiment
+Review Volume and Sentiment

 Total native reviews indicates how many reviews were submitted on your site, as opposed to syndicated from another site.
 This includes reviews that have been either Approved, Rejected, or are Pending moderation.
 Approved is the total number of native reviews approved by moderation.
 Rejection rate is the percentage of total native reviews that have been rejected by moderation.